-Cocaine and crack make a person extremely happy and sensitive to their senses.
+Cocaine and crack are faster acting stimulants that make a person extremely happy and sensitive.
 It decreases a person’s appetite, which is why models have been known to use the drug to stay slim.
 On the other hand, cocaine can make a person paranoid, angry, and irritable.

 Research shows people are more inclined to try coke as opposed to crack.
 A 2017 SAMHSA report found 40.6 million people admitted to trying cocaine at least once, while only 9.6 million claimed they had tried crack.

-Cocaine is a hydrochloride salt when it’s in its powdered form.
+Cocaine is a hydrochloride salt when it’s in its powdered form, resembling baking soda.
 It originated from South America, where people would chew and ingest coca leaves to experience a high.

 When it was first discovered, cocaine was an active ingredient used by surgeons to reduce pain.
 It has even been identified in early Coca-Cola formulas.

-Today, cocaine is considered a Section II drug.
+Today, cocaine is considered a Schedule II drug.
 It can be administered by a doctor as anesthesia and for certain surgeries.
 But most of the time, cocaine is a highly addictive party drug.